 Choosing vegan cereal can be a bit of a minefield.
 Some brands of chocolate cereal are accidentally vegan, which is great.
 But some plain cereal, which you would expect to be vegan, actually contains hidden animal ingredients.

-To further confuse things, as veganism is something of a spectrum, strict vegans may choose to avoid ingredients which some new vegans are happy to eat.
+To further confuse things, as veganism is something of a spectrum, strict vegans may choose to avoid ingredients that some new vegans are happy to eat.

 But worry not, this vegan cereal guide will help you to identify the best vegan cereal brands in the UK.